Working with both sides

 The Meeting for the Town/Community Center, Marlboro, VT.
 Photo by David Holzapfel.
 I’m the guy wearing a checked shirt.

 It’s rare for groups larger than a few people to agree unanimously on an issue.
 Sometimes the group needs to make a choice between alternatives.
-Our school board meeting included discussion of an upcoming vote on whether to keep junior high students educated at our local school or have them “tuition out” to other schools.
+Our school board meeting included a discussion of an upcoming vote on whether to keep junior high students educated at our local school or have them “tuition out” to other schools.
 Strong opinions on both sides were evident during the meeting.

 Sometimes there are win-win alternatives to win-lose situations, as I’ve described elsewhere.
 But sometimes there aren’t, and the group needs to make a choice that some members are going to be unhappy about.

-Even though facilitators or moderators need to stay non-judgmental, in practice I sometimes agree more with certain points of view.
+Even though facilitators or moderators need to stay non-judgmental, I sometimes agree more with certain points of view.
 Steve and I talked about how hard it can be to facilitate discussion on an issue when we have an opinion about it.

 Learning from practicing facilitation